bgoonz/React-Notes/README.md

 > traditionally any button on a website triggered a request from a server to load a new html page.
 > Javascript allows us to manipulate the DOM without loading a new page and react is a JS library

+#### Composition

+> in react building components using a series of smaller components is called composition